WRF-CMake/wrf/README.md

 If you have already used WRF/WPS before and you just want a quick tutorial to go over the main steps, we have put together a very basic tutorial on our sister-project's website [GIS4WRF](https://gis4wrf.github.io/) with step-by-step instructions: [Simulate The 2018 European Heat Wave with WRF-CMake](https://gis4wrf.github.io/tutorials/wrf-cmake/simulate-the-2018-european-heat-wave-with-wrf-cmake/).

-Otherwise, if you are a beginner, we recommend going [trough the basics](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Basics/index.php) or [running the case studies](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/CASES/index.php) as described in the [WRF-ARW Online Tutorial](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/).
+Otherwise, if you are a beginner, we recommend going [through the basics](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Basics/index.php) or [running the case studies](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/CASES/index.php) as described in the [WRF-ARW Online Tutorial](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/).

 ## How to cite